Phased Return to Work Letter - Do I Need a Sick Note?

 Complete the online consultation

-Describe your condition, how long you were off, your current capacity, and what arrangement you are proposing — reduced days, light duties, specific adjustments.
+Describe your condition, how long you were off, your current capacity, and what arrangement you are proposing, whether that is reduced days, light duties, or specific adjustments.
 The more specific you are, the more useful the certificate will be to your employer.

 2